Preceptorship

 OR

-For those who are also preceptors of university pharmacy students and pre-graduate interns,
+For those who are also preceptors of university pharmacy students and pre-graduate interns:

-University of Manitoba, Rady Faculty of Health Sciences, College of Pharmacy – Preceptor Development Program Modules
+• University of Manitoba, Rady Faculty of Health Sciences, College of Pharmacy – Preceptor Development Program Modules

 • All modules as required by the College of Pharmacy at time of completion.

-If you are a preceptor for a pharmacy student, resident, intern, and/or technician, you can use your participation as an accredited learning activity.
+If you are a preceptor for a pharmacy student, resident, intern, or technician, you can count your participation as an accredited learning activity.
+To do this, document the significant learning experiences you gained during the preceptorship in your online College Learning Portfolio, along with the contact time associated with that learning.

-Simply document the significant learning experiences that you gained through the preceptorship in your online College Learning Portfolio along with the contact time associated with that learning.
-For example, if a pharmacy student gave a case presentation and in preparation, you reviewed recent literature on the subject, that research time can count as an accredited learning activity.
-In this case, you would include the following in your Professional Development Log:
+For example, if a pharmacy student presented a case and you reviewed recent literature in preparation, that research time can be credited as an accredited learning activity.
+In this case, you would record the following in your Professional Development Log:

-• Identify the learning activity as part of a College-accredited preceptorship
+• Identify the learning activity as part of a College-accredited preceptorship.

-• Note the College accreditation file number
+• Note the College accreditation file number.

-• Reference the individual articles you reviewed
+• Reference the specific articles you reviewed.

 Interns